EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 A. (pauses) "It's an idealist scenario which I have in my head and I understand that.
 Maybe, the bright lights will affect me.
 But I will grow with it.
 I won't lose the hold of who and what I am because of the people that I am surrounded by.
 Normally, you have a friend on whose shoulder you cry on, my friends slap me instead.

 I will try and hold myself to true and responsible to all my actions and everything that comes out of my mouth.
-In the long run, for me it's about being honest to myself.
+In the long run, for me, it's about being honest to myself.

-Everyone will have different opinion about me.
+Everyone will have a different opinion about me.
 I can't control them.
 Someone or the other will dislike me or question me.
 So, if I go to please everyone, I will be finished.

 In today's times, if I didn't have this thought process then I would have been shattered by now.
 The thought that people failed to recognize me on the red carpet even after my film released would have broken me down.
 It's my thought process that is keeping me going so why would I let it go?"